yext/rules_closure/README.md

   Passed along verbatim to the SoyToJsSrcCompiler above.

 - **should_generate_js_doc:** (Boolean; optional; default is `True`) Passed along verbatim to the SoyToJsSrcCompiler above.
+Does not apply when using Incremental DOM.

 - **should_provide_require_soy_namespaces:** (Boolean; optional; default is
   `True`) Passed along verbatim to the SoyToJsSrcCompiler above.
+Does not apply when using Incremental DOM.

 - **should_generate_soy_msg_defs:** (Boolean; optional; default is `False`) Passed along verbatim to the SoyToJsSrcCompiler above.
+Does not apply when using Incremental DOM.

 - **soy_msgs_are_external:** (Boolean; optional; default is `False`) Passed along verbatim to the SoyToJsSrcCompiler above.
+Does not apply when using Incremental DOM.

+- **incremental_dom:** (Boolean; optional; default is `False`) Generate [incremental-dom][incremental-dom] compatible templates.

 ## closure\_template\_java\_library